How to do bubble painting

 How to do bubble painting – easy method

-All you need to do bubble painting is something to mix the paint in, a splash of washing-up liquid, a straw and some paint.
-Plus a piece of paper to do your bubble painting onto.
+All you need for bubble painting is something to mix the paint in, a splash of washing-up liquid, a straw and some paint.
+Plus, a piece of paper to create your bubble painting design on.

 I've used paper cups and straws in this guide.
 They worked well but the cups started to split after about an hour – this delighted my children who found the paint-filled mess glorious to play with.
-We switched to glass tumblers from the kitchen after that and the paint washed easily away when we were finished, so we could use them for drinking again.
+We switched to glass tumblers from the kitchen after that and the paint washed easily away when we were finished.
+So we can still use them for drinking.

-The paper straws also got a bit soft after a while, but as I picked up a pack of 150 straws for £5.99 on Amazon we didn't come close to running out.
+The paper straws also got a bit soft after a while.
+But as I picked up a pack of 250 straws for £7.99 on Amazon, we didn't come close to running out.

 Children will get so much joy from blowing bubbles.